Digital-Waters/WaterMonitorDevice/README.md

      ```
      ./gpsSensor.py
      ```
+# Prototyping the Turbidity Code on Raspberry Pi Zero 2 W
+To run the turbidity.py code on a Raspberry Pi Zero 2 W, which is designed to read the turbidity of water and return the value in NTU (universal unit for turbidity), you need to follow pre-requisite steps for both hardware and software setup:

+### Hardware Setup
+1. Turbidity sensor: Ensure you have a trubidity sensor and LGZD sensor module.
+2. ADS1115: Ensure you have a ADS1115 (ADC convertor)
+3. Wiring:
+    - Sensor to LGZD module:
+      - Red wire on the Sensor ---> pin 1 on LGZD module
+      - Blue wire on sensor  ---> pin 2 on LGZD module
+      - Yellow wire on sensor ---> pin 4 on LGZD module
+    - LGZD module to ADS1115:
+      - A (analog pin) pin on LGZD ---> A0 pin on ADS1115 module
+      - G (ground pin) pin on LGZD ---> grnd pin on ADS1115 module
+    - LGZD module to PI:
+      - V (VCC pin) pin on LGZD ---> 5V pin on the PI
+    - ADS1115 to PI:
+      - VCC pin on ADS1115 ---> 5V pin on the PI
+      - GND pin on the ADS1115 ---> GRND pin on the PI
+      - SCL pin on the ADS1115 ---> SCL pin on the PI
+      - SDA pin on the ADS1115 ---> SDA pin on the PI
+      - ADDR pin on the ADS1115 ---> GRND pin on the PI

+### Software Setup
+1. Set up I2C communication:
+    ```
+    sudo raspi-config
+    ```
+    go to `interfacing option` --> `I2C` --> enable

+    Test I2C communication:

+    ```
+    sudo i2cdetect -y 1
+    ```
+    you should see a 48 in the grid

+### Running the Script
+1. Create the Script File:
+   - Download the Python script file (`turbidity.py'`).

+2. Run the Script:
+   - Run the code in an IDE such as Thonny, Geany, etc.

+   				OR

+   - Make the script executable:
+     ```
+     chmod +x turbidity.py
+     ```
+   - Run the script using Python 3:
+     ```
+     ./turbidity.py
+     ```

 ## Payload Script for Water Monitoring Device

 This script (`Payload.py`) is designed to upload photos taken by water monitoring devices to a specified server.
 The script ensures the data consistency required for analysis by uploading photos with specific hardware and configuration settings.